 A wise man once called inheritance tax "a voluntary levy paid by those who distrust their heirs more than they dislike the Inland Revenue".
 That wise man was former Chancellor Roy Jenkins, and his point was that there are many ways to mitigate inheritance tax, or IHT, if you do your homework.

-With a number of factors influencing the value of your estate and therefore the bill hitting your beneficiaries, some comprehensive calculations are required in order to best manage your affairs upon your death.
+With a number of factors influencing the value of your estate and the bill that eventually hits your beneficiaries, some comprehensive calculations are required in order to best manage your affairs upon your death.

-Ask yourself who you want to offer gifts towards, when you might want to start gifting, and how frequently?
+We can also help you decide who you want to offer gifts towards, when you might want to start gifting, and how frequently.
 There may be charities or political causes you'd like to consider supporting, taking advantage of their exemption from IHT.

 While we can ensure an appropriate plan whatever your circumstances, it's probably best considered sooner rather than later.

 To get in touch, complete our online contact form or call 0808 168 0748.